aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 ![](../images/experimental-docs-mock.png)

-#### Naming scheme alternatives
+### Naming scheme alternatives

 A good naming scheme for marking experimental APIs should:

 1. Express the experimental nature.
-2. Allow expressing order between experimental versions of the same API, e.g `grantWriteExp_v1` is older than `grantWriteExp_v2`.
+2. Allow expressing order between experimental versions of the same API, e.g `grantWritePreV2` is newer than `grantWritePreV1`.

-**Prefix vs. Suffix**
+#### Prefix vs. Suffix

+For the sake of clarity, assume we want to add a `grantWrite` method ot the `Bucket` type:

-Advantages of adding the experimental addition as a prefix:
+**Advantages of adding the experimental addition as a prefix:**

 1. Might be more clear that the API is experimental.
 All experimental APIs are grouped together in autocomplete.
-2. When the final API is added, the autocomplete experience will be better and less confusing. `grantWrite` will be visually separated than `exp_v1_grantWrite` and `exp_v2_grantWrite`.
+2. When the final API is added, the autocomplete experience will be less confusing. `grantWrite` will be visually separated than `preV1GrantWrite` and `preV2GrantWrite`.

-Advantages of adding the experimental addition as a suffix:
+**Advantages of adding the experimental addition as a suffix:**

 1. Discoverability.
 When using the `Bucket` type in code, a user looking for a way to "grant" permission on the `Bucket`, is likely to type "grant" in the